pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_delete.hbs.md

 # Tanzu apps workload delete

+This topic tells you about the Apps CLI `tanzu apps workload delete` command.
 This command deletes workloads in a cluster.
 Deleting a workload does not mean the images published in the registry are deleted with it.

 ## Default view